-Under Dr. Lingle's leadership, Coastal has taken on an even greater role in the economic development of the community, helping to diversify the local labor market and pointing out the county's best assets, including the community college, to businesses interested in relocating here.
+Under Dr. Lingle's leadership, Coastal assumed a greater role in the economic development of the community, helping to diversify the local labor market and pointing out the county's best assets, including the community college, to businesses interested in relocating here.

-His understanding of and belief in partnerships has taken the College's relationship with Marine Corps Base Camp Lejeune and Marine Corps Air Station New River to new heights, as well as its relationship with the University of North Carolina Wilmington (UNCW).
+His understanding of and belief in partnerships has strengthened the College's relationship with Marine Corps Base Camp Lejeune and Marine Corps Air Station New River, as well as its relationship with the University of North Carolina Wilmington (UNCW).